The Best Creative Writing High Schools: What to Look For

 The physical space where young writers work can significantly impact their creative process.
 Dedicated writing facilities offer students a sanctuary where they can focus entirely on developing their craft.

-The gold standard in this category is Interlochen Arts Academy's Writing House.
+The gold standard in this category is Interlochen Arts Academy's The Writing House.
 Completed in 2002, The Writing House stands as the only building in the United States dedicated specifically to the craft of writing at the pre-college level.
 Designed in the style of a northwoods lodge, this remarkable facility features rustic flagstone fireplaces and soaring wood beams that create an atmosphere of both inspiration and contemplation.

 Creative writing students at Interlochen can often be found in every corner of the building—discussing poetry by the fire or hard at work in quiet, cozy nooks.
 The central Great Room is equipped with a lighting and sound system for readings by students, faculty, and guests.
 Other amenities include classrooms, conference rooms, community-use printers, and a full kitchen stocked with plenty of coffee, tea, and hot cocoa.